Block 37: 2009 foreclosure

 Lenders, including Bank of America, moved to foreclose on the retail and transit portion of the mixed-use development on October 19, 2009, because Joseph Freed and Associates ran out of money.
 Freed technically defaulted in March.
 With cost overruns exceeding $34 million as of August 25, Freed owed $128.5 million on a $205 million construction loan, according to a lawsuit filed in Cook County Circuit Court.

 On November 3, the developer announced it had landed 13 new tenants to open within the succeeding few months.
 On November 20, a circuit court judge stripped Freed of the development rights and turn the responsibility over to CB Richard Ellis.
-On the same day a partial occupancy permit for the underground pedway connecting the Red Line and the Blue Line as well as the first floor retail space was granted.
-Freed claimed that the loan payments were current and that the default was based on a technicality.
+On the same day, a partial occupancy permit for the underground pedway connecting the Red Line and Blue Line as well as first floor retail space was granted.
+Freed claimed that the loan payments were current, and the default was based on a technicality.
 Freed was found personally liable for $6.8 million of the cost on December 30, 2009.

-As receiver, CB Richard Ellis was scheduled to file a status report with the court December 8 and a full report, including financials, on January 15, 2010.
+As receiver, CB Richard Ellis was scheduled to file a status report with the court December 8, and a full report, including financials, on January 15, 2010.
 Disputes over insurance delayed the handover of development rights, which finally happened in late January 2010.
 In March 2011, Bank of America acquired the $206 million property with a credit bid of $100 million at a sheriff's foreclosure sale.
 Then in February 2012, CIM Group was expected to close on a negotiated purchase of the entire 305,000-square-foot shopping center from Bank of America Corp.
 CIM did not actually close on the purchase until April 2012.